 - Discrimination against the mentally ill is real — it only seems invisible because it is accepted.

-- He may find it empowering to become more activist.
+- He may find it empowering to become more active in the politics of mental health.

 - He always has the right to say no.